 The IO is authorized to determine whether a corrective action plan recommended by an IRB should include additional measures.
 The IO is not authorized to change the IRB’s determination of serious or continuing non-compliance.
 The IO will report the IRB’s determination of serious or continuing non-compliance in accord with Policy No. 103.6(a).

 In addition to the FDA and DHHS reporting requirements, the Department of Defense (DoD) has specific requirements for serious or continuing non-compliance.
-After all appeal options have been exhausted by the faculty member, if the research is supported by or conducted in conjunction with the DoD, then the IO would report the serious or continuing non-compliance to the Director, Defense Research and Engineering (DoD Directive 3216.02, April 24, 2007).
+After all appeal options have been exhausted by the investigator, if the research is supported by or conducted in conjunction with the DoD, then the IO would report the serious or continuing non-compliance to the Director, Defense Research and Engineering (DoD Directive 3216.02, April 24, 2007).

 If the research study was reviewed by the IRB under ICH-GCP guidance (E6), the PI must promptly notify the sponsor and provide the sponsor with the IRB suspension or termination notification (see, 4.12.3 at http://www.fda.gov/downloads/drugs/guidancecomplianceregulatoryinformation/guidances/ucm073122.pdf).